boneyard93501/randomx-controller/Readme.md

     end
 ```

+## Design And Implementation: Assumptions And Considerations

+* Server -- capacity collection of cores, e.g., 64, and RAM, e.g., 1 TB
+  * hosts Nox and this code
+  * server id == peer id

+* Compute unit
+  * Designated a compute unit to be fine grained
+  * one (1) thread, 2 GB RAM

+* Compute unit id
+  * mocked it in lieu of n-chain provisioning of those ids

+* Capacity Reallocation
+  * uses counter-based approach to in/decrease RandomX instances (but easily changed to named changes)

+*

+* Minimize resource footprint of app
+  * squeezed a lot into main thread

-## Dependencies
+* Dependencies

-The current implementation uses [rust-randomx](https://crates.io/crates/rust-randomx) 0.7.2 wrapper.
-Alternatively, [randomx-rs](https://crates.io/crates/randomx-rs) is also available with a higher download count and a more frequent update schedule.
-It might be worth benchmarking the `rust-randomx` and `randomx-rs` crates.
+  * current implementation uses [rust-randomx](https://crates.io/crates/rust-randomx) 0.7.2 wrapper
+  * alternatively crate [randomx-rs](https://crates.io/crates/randomx-rs) is available
+  * might be worth benchmarking the `rust-randomx` and `randomx-rs` crates

-## Design & Implementation Considerations

-compute units, peers, ...

-signing: peer_id
-hashing:

-### Key
+### RandomX Key K

 Key K generation follows the Monero template: a valid K is the most recent block divisible by 2048 and 64; that is, K changes roughly change 2.1 days (2048 blocks * 90 minutes per confirmed block) when pulling from the FVM mainet with another 1.5 hours delay (64 * 90), see [keyblock.rs]("./keyblock.rs").
 Hence, the Randomx instances get re-iniitated/re-started every 2.1 days or so.